hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 It is required to generate animations of trajectories in the state transition graph.
 To install it on linux run::

-   $ sudo apt-get install ImageMagick
+   $ sudo apt install ImageMagick

 ImageMagick_ is available at